CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 ### How to contribute

+####What to contribute?

+-  The current chapter list is not finalized.
+If you see something that is missing (MCMC, MAP, Bayesian networks, good prior choices, Potential classes etc.), feel free to start there.
+-  Cleaning up Python code and making code more PyMC-esque.
+-  Giving better explainations
+-  Contributing to the IPython notebook styles.

 ####Installation and configuration

 -  IPython 0.14 is a requirement to view the ipynb files.
 It can be downloaded [here](http://ipython.org/ipython-doc/dev/install/index.html)